vedantpatel07756/Maze-game/README.md

 Welcome to the Maze Game!
 This is a simple maze-solving game where players navigate through a maze to reach the goal.
-This project is a small trial project created by [Your Name] for fun and learning.
+This project is a small trial project created by  for fun and learning.

 ## Table of Contents
 - [About](#about)